-The Big Apple Chorus will be producing their annual show June 27, 2015 at the NY Society for Ethical Culture, 2 West 64th St. NYC
+The Big Apple Chorus will be presenting their annual show June 27, 2015 at the NY Society for Ethical Culture, 2 West 64th St. NYC

-Special guest performers, the 2014 BHS Gold Medal Champions, The Musical Island Boys.
+Special guest performers, the 2014 BHS Gold Medal Champions, MUSICAL ISLAND BOYS.

 The Big Apple Chorus is thrilled to welcome our incredibly talented, long time friend, former BAC member and 2011 International Quartet Champion Jack Pinto as Chorus Director.
 Jack utilizes his rich barbershop experiences and vocal knowledge to coach quartets and choruses.

 Jack currently lives in Hamilton, NJ with his wife Olga and their son Daniel

 Want to see Jack in action?
 Hear his vision for our Big Apple Chorus?
 Stand on the risers with a bunch of guys, just like you, who want nothing more than to always perform at their very best?
 Come sing with us!